 Aggravated Assault & Battery

 When dangerous or deadly weapons are used in assault and/or battery cases, they are automatically elevated to felony charges and considered aggravated.
-Other aggravating factors include the attempt to commit a felony, such as rape or murder.
+Other aggravating factors include the attempt to commit an additional felony, such as rape or murder.
 Aggravated assaults and batteries typically result in long term prison sentences.

 Restraining Orders in Assault & Battery Cases